SimCorp A/S – Annual report – 31 December 2020

 If there is no reasonable expectation of recovery, the gross carrying amount is written-off.
 Indicators that there is no reasonable expectation of recovery include, amongst others, the failure of a debtor to engage in repayment plan with the Group, and a failure to make contractual payments for a period greater than three hundred and sixty days past due.

-The table below depicts information about exposure to credit risk and expected credit loss for trade receivables and contract assets as at December 31:
+The table below depicts information about exposure to credit risk and expected credit loss for trade receivables, accrued revenue and contract assets (gross) on December 31:

 1 Includes allowance resulting from individual assessment of outstanding balances.